hellotuba/starting-CSS/README.md

 # Starting CSS
-## I use in my websites with dark mode a javascript for dark mode
+## I use in my websites with dark mode and javascript for dark mode